shivam1317/DSA-Notes/Arrays/maximiseTheArray.md

 ## Approach:

---> here first we will add all elements in ==set== and then traverse the set from the backwards because it will be sorted so last elements will be big.
+--> here first we will add all elements in `set` and then traverse the set from the backwards because it will be sorted so last elements will be big.
 So we will mark them taken as `True` and also we will make one `count` variable because we will only mark `n` variables from last as taken.

 Code will look like this: